Pet Care during COVID-19 Pandemic

 If I am COVID-19 positive, how to take care of my pet?

 Doctors froma round the globe suggest that a COVID-19 positive person must quarantine himself, separating from family members and pets.
 Do not pet your dogs, allow them to kiss you, or give them food yourself.
-You must also keep on a mask and make arrangements for someone to take care of your pet in this time.
+You must also keep on a mask and make arrangements for someone to 24 hour emergency pet care seattle wa.
 If that is not possible, maintain a distance from your pets and give them food only after thoroughly washing hands with soap.

 Should my pet wear a mask?